top of page

 COURTNEY'S STORY

-During her undergraduate studies with Washington and Lee University, Courtney spent a semester in Freiburg, Germany.
+During her undergraduate studies at Washington and Lee University, Courtney spent a semester in Freiburg, Germany.
 She later spent six months in Munich as a corporate intern before going on to complete her master’s degree in physical therapy at Virginia Commonwealth University in 1997.
-After becoming a licensed physical therapist, she first specialized in birth to three-year olds, coaching and empowering parents while supporting skill development in infants and toddlers with developmental delays and/or disabilities.
+After becoming a licensed physical therapist, she first specialized in birth to three-year-olds, coaching and empowering parents while supporting skill development in infants and toddlers with developmental delays and/or disabilities.
 During this time as a PT, she became a Certified Early Intervention Specialist (CEIS).
 Since 2000, she also provided chest physical therapy to patients with chronic, life-shortening pulmonary diseases and even served for four years as the executive director of Chest Physical Therapy Services.

-In 2020, Courtney decided to utilize the knowledge, skills and experience she had gleaned in more than 20 years as a parent, physical therapist and executive director to a new career.
+In 2020, Courtney decided to utilize the knowledge, skills, and experience she had gleaned in more than 20 years as a parent, physical therapist, and executive director to a new career.
 A lifelong learner, she was ready to apply her expertise to coaching, helping children and young adults with complex learning profiles -- and their parents – by spreading awareness and sharing the know-how she gained from her personal experience.
 It was not until her own son was 17 years old that she learned the term “twice-exceptional.”
 This opened the doors to understanding the challenging journey that she and her son had been on and helped her understand the approach needed to truly support him.
-Since becoming aware of that term, she has been on a mission to aid families in gaining the skills, affirmation and strategies that neurodivergent people need to thrive.
-In pursuit of that mission, Courtney launched 2tametheshamE, Inc., in 2022, providing coaching, education and advocacy for neurodivergent individuals and their parents.
+Since becoming aware of that term, she has been on a mission to aid families in gaining the skills, affirmation, and strategies that neurodivergent people need to thrive.
+In pursuit of that mission, Courtney launched 2tametheshamE, Inc., in 2022, providing coaching, education, and advocacy for neurodivergent individuals and their parents.

 Contact